zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

   - `snake_case`
   - `PascalCase`

 So far, I've relied on simple functions that convert from one case to another.
-But I was fed-up with writing things like `camelToTitle` or `camelToKebab`.
+But I was fed up with writing things like `camelToTitle` or `camelToKebab`.
 It's much nicer to have a function that converts all cases to the one I need.

 ## Converting any case to kebab-case